camohub/mongo/readme.md

 -------------------
 All packages are installed via npm like this

+	cd www
-	npm install --prefix ./www jquery
+	npm install jquery

 MongoDB Connection
 ------------------
-MongoDB connection has to have rigth params in config.neon.
+MongoDB connection has to have rigth params in config.local.neon.
 Use _id params to create relations between json documents stored in database.